Aptacode/StateNet/README.md

 Note that this tool is still in an Alpha development state, and subject to serious change.

 ##### 2) Object Oriented attributes
-  - Create a class which derives from `Network`.
+ -Create a class which derives from `Network`.
-  - Define each State as a *property* of the new class.
+ -Define each State as a *property* of the new class.
-  - Use attributes on the State properties to define the relationships between them.
+ -Use attributes on the State properties to define the relationships between them.

 In the below example, `CustomNetwork` has 4 states.
 `StartTestState` (or `Start`) will **unconditionally** transition to `Decision1TestState` or `Decision2TestState`, when either the `Left` or `Right` Trigger is fired (respectively).